it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-methods-Find-the-Square-Root-of-positive-Numbers/README.md

 - The given arr array of numbers.

-- Choose only positive numbers from it.
+- Select (filter) only positive numbers from it.

-- Calculate the square root of each of these numbers.
+- extract (calculate) the square root of each number.

 - Output the result to the console.